-Any individuals, organisations or other entities that are engaged in the following activities are not permitted to have a presence on the platform.
+Any individuals, organisations or other entities that are engaged in the activities described below are not permitted to have a presence on the platform.

-Any material that is produced by, endorsing, empowering or otherwise promoting individuals, organisations or any other entity engaging in the following activities is not permitted on the platform.
+In addition, any material that is produced by, or which endorses, empowers, or otherwise promotes individuals, organisations, or any other entity engaging in the following activities is not permitted.

 If you discover any such material on BitChute, then we expect you to report it to us immediately using the Flagging & Reporting tools provided.